AZ-X/AZ-X/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I'm currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I'm currently learning ...
-- 👯 I’m looking to collaborate on ...
+- 👯 I'm looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I'm looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

 You found a secret!
 AZ-X/AZ-X is a ✨special ✨ repository that you can use to add a README.md to your GitHub profile.
-Make sure it’s public and initialize it with a README to get started.
+Make sure it's public and initialize it with a README to get started.

 ### The README.md is hijacked by AZ-X nominally and now it is like a time-based mini blogs or collection of twitter style moments or the arts of quoting representing the edge of ambient past and future.